epfl-lara/stainless/core/src/sphinx/installation.rst

 Solver binaries that you install should match your operating system and your architecture.
 We recommend that you install these solvers as a binary and have their binaries available in the ``$PATH`` (as ``z3`` or ``cvc4``).

+Note that somewhat lower version numbers of solvers should work as well and might even have different sets of soundness-related issues.

+You can use multiple solvers in portfolio mode, as with the options ``--timeout=15 --solvers=smt-z3,smt-cvc4``, where verification succeeds if at least one of the solvers proves (within the given number of seconds) each the verification conditions.
+We suggest to order the solvers starting from the one most likely to succeed quickly.

+For final verification runs of highly critical software, we recommend that (instead of the portfolio mode) you obtain several solvers and their versions, then try a single solver at a time and ensure that each verification run succeeds (thus applying N-version programming to SMT solver implementations).

 Install Z3 4.7.1 (Linux & macOS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~